Kim Kardashian fined $1 million by SEC over crypto promotion - KESQ

 Kardashian is the latest celebrity to get ensnared in regulations that require full disclosure by people getting paid to promote financial products.

-In 2020, actor Steven Segal agreed to pay more than $300,000 as part of a similar settlement with the SEC, which also banned him from promoting investments for three years.
+In 2020, actor Steven Seagal agreed to pay more than $300,000 as part of a similar settlement with the SEC, which also banned him from promoting investments for three years.

 Many celebrities and athletes regularly promote crypto through advertisements on TV and online in ways that do not violate any law.
 Matt Damon, Tom Brady, Reese Witherspoon and Gwyneth Paltrow are among those who have used their fame to spread enthusiasm for cryptocurrencies.

-Note: This story has been updated to correct the spelling of the actor’s last name.
-It’s Steven Seagal, not Segal.